iliassioutis/iliassioutis.github.io/project-delivery/data-analytics-playbook/index.md

 - a RAID log (Risks, Assumptions, Issues, Dependencies),
 - and a decision log (what was decided, who approved it, and why).

-If the team does not use Jira, I still create the same structure using:
+I create the same structure using:
 - a spreadsheet for the prioritized list and the RAID log,
 - a shared document for the decision log,
 - and a simple dashboard or one-page weekly report for visibility.